MinecraftForge/Documentation/docs/utilities/recipes.md

 ### Shapeless crafting
 A shapeless recipe doesn't make use of the `pattern` and `key` keywords.

 To define a shapeless recipe, you have to use the `ingredients` list.
 It defines which items have to be used for the crafting process and can also make use of the additional type `forge:ore_dict` and it's functionality as described above.
 There are [many more][Wiki] of these types which can be used here and you can even register your own.
-It is even possible to define multiply instances of the same item which means multiply of these items have to be in place for the crafting recipe to take place.
+It is even possible to define multiple instances of the same item which means multiple of these items have to be in place for the crafting recipe to take place.

 !!! note